Skip to main content

 A person may be harassed even if they were not the intended ‘target’.
 For example, a person may be harassed by racist jokes about a different ethnic group if the jokes create an offensive environment.

-Sexual harassment is unwanted conduct of a sexual nature.
+Sexual harassment can happen to anyone and is unwanted conduct of a sexual nature.
 It has the purpose or effect of violating the dignity of an individual, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.

 Something can still be considered sexual harassment even if the alleged harasser didn't mean for it to be.
 It also doesn't have to be intentionally directed at a specific person.